davidfrantz/force/docs/source/howto/lcf.rst

 + NDVI               + Q90, STD                                       +
 +--------------------+------------------------------------------------+

-The selection of these features was shown to result in accurate land cover fraction maps in previous studies (e.g., Schug et al. 2020).
+The selection of these features was shown to result in accurate land cover fraction maps in previous studies (e.g., `Schug et al. (2020) <https://doi.org/10.1016/j.rse.2020.111810>`_).
 It is, however, possible that mapping land cover fractions in world regions with different phenological regimes or land cover characteristics might require different feature combinations.

 We use